CodeMouse92/quantified-task-management/faq/issue_trackers.md

 * g1: Lowest/Trivial
 * gT: (No Value)

-If you're using Jira, you already have five possible values under their "Priority" field that you can equate to Gravity scores.
+If you're using Jira, you may already have five possible values under their "Priority" field that you can equate to Gravity scores.

-## Energy Points <-> Story Points

-The Energy Points score belongs in the Story Points field, which most trackers have.
-For example, Jira and Phorge have Story Points, while GitLab Premium has Weight.

 ## Distance, Friction, and Relativity